bbauska/W3Cx-3of5/README.md

 With <input type="email">

-With the <input type="email">, this attribute enables the user to enter *a set of addresses, separated by a comma* instead of a single address.
-Entering several addresses will keep the input field *valid*.
+With the <input type="email">, this attribute enables the user to enter <i>a set of addresses, separated by a comma</i> instead of a single address.
+Entering several addresses will keep the input field <i>valid</i>.

 [Online example at JSBin ](https://jsbin.com/mexirif/1/edit?html,output)